johncolmdoyle/postman-hackathon/README.md

 lambdaContainerRegions|This is the list of regions that currently support container based Lambdas.
-Only in these regions will the Docker images be deployed to. globalInitTableName|This is the DynamoDB Global table that will hold the user's initial request data. globalFinishTableName|This is the DynamoDB Global table that will contain all the results from the replicated regions. domainName|The domain name that will be used. subDomainName|he sub domain used by the API Gateway and the Certificate Manager.
+Only in these regions will the Docker images be deployed to. globalInitTableName|This is the DynamoDB Global table that will hold the user's initial request data. globalFinishTableName|This is the DynamoDB Global table that will contain all the results from the replicated regions. globalApiKeyTableName|This is the DynamoDB Global table that will keep API Keys in sync between all the regions. globalGeoIpTableName|This is the DynamoDB Global table that will store lat/long information of IPs. domainName|The domain name that will be used. subDomainName|he sub domain used by the API Gateway and the Certificate Manager.